4d/docs/docs/Preferences/general.md

 ### Look in the local folder first

-> This option is only taken into account for *classic* command documentation access.
+> This option is only taken into account for command documentation access (excluding class functions).

 Sets where 4D will look for documentation pages.